NorESMhub/NorESM/doc/access/download_code.rst

 https://github.com/NorESMhub/NorESM

-Obtain a copy of the model (using git)
-''''''''''''''''''''''''''''''''''''''
 You need access to a git command line client on the machine where NorESM2 is build and run.
+First, you need a git user and permissons to obtain the code:

 - **Create a github user:** You can create the github user yourself.
 Go to https://github.com/join and create a user (Make user-name which is easy to understand, for example FirstnameLastname.
 You can attach several email-addresses to the same user.)